Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback

-Evaluating the quality of try-on image fundamentally differs from conventional single-image IQA, which predicts quality based solely on features extracted from a single input image~\cite{qalign, clipiqa}.
-In virtual try-on, quality assessment requires verifying both garment fidelity and the preservation of non-target visual elements, including the person’s identity, previously worn clothing, and background.
-This inherently necessitates modeling cross-image interactions between the generated try-on image and its input garment and person images.
-To achieve this, we introduce an Interleaved Cross-Attention (ICA) module, which extends standard transformer blocks by inserting a cross-attention layer between self-attention and MLP in the latter half blocks.
-By enabling structured interactions across the try-on, garment, and person representations, ICA allows the model to jointly evaluate whether garment attributes are faithfully transferred while ensuring that non-target regions remain visually consistent and free of artifacts.
-Extensive experiments demonstrate that ICA effectively captures quality factors specific to virtual try-on and achieves strong alignment with human perception.
+In virtual try-on, quality assessment must account for not only the perceptual quality of the generated image, but also garment fidelity and the preservation of non-target visual elements, such as the person’s identity, body shape, pose, and background.
+This requirement fundamentally distinguishes try-on image assessment from conventional single-image quality assessment, which predicts quality solely from a single input image~\cite{qalign, clipiqa}.
+Accordingly, evaluating try-on images requires modeling cross-image interactions among the generated try-on image, the input garment image, and the source person image.
+To this end, we introduce an Interleaved Cross-Attention (ICA) module, which extends standard transformer blocks by inserting a cross-attention layer between the self-attention and MLP layers in the latter half of the blocks.
+By enabling structured interactions across the try-on, garment, and person representations, ICA allows the model to jointly assess whether garment attributes are faithfully transferred and whether non-target visual elements remain visually consistent.
+Extensive experiments demonstrate that ICA effectively captures quality factors specific to virtual try-on and achieves strong alignment with human subjective judgments.

 Furthermore, we conduct a comprehensive benchmark evaluation of 14 representative virtual try-on models using VTON-IQA.
-The source code, pretrained weights of VTON-IQA, and VTON-QBench will be publicly released.
-We anticipate that our framework will serve as a fair, reproducible, and reference-free evaluation criterion, contributing to the standardization of quality assessment and advancing research in virtual try-on.
+Beyond these baseline evaluations, the public release of VTON-IQA can provide a fair, reproducible, and reference-free evaluation criterion for future virtual try-on methods, serving as a reproducible alternative to the ad hoc user studies often conducted in individual research projects.
+We expect that this will contribute to the standardization of quality assessment and further advance research in virtual try-on.